AaltoSciComp/scicomp-docs/scicomp/hybrid-events.rst

   successful event.

   * In-person gives better chances to talk in small groups and among your friends, both during and after the event.
+(Is your in-person event disadvantaging introverts or less well connected people?)
   * Online allows anyone to participate with a lower threshold.
 If you do it right, you could allow anyone in the world to take part.

-As a side note, try to take full advantage of small groups in online events by having personal chats
+As a side note, for massive events, participants can get a full experience by having their own group chat to discuss the topics, separate from the event chats.

 General considerations